MuckyTaters/MuckyVision3/README.md

 ImageMan is an image manager, it maintains pointers to binary image data and colo(u)r palette information, and provides a less cumbersome way of creating images (although only for ASCII characters at present).

+ImageText converts C++ strings into ASCII images, with option for text spacing and left/right/center justification.
+Text can be updated dynamically.

+Console combines one or more ImageText objects to produce a smooth scrolling text console, with text and line spacing.
+The developer can 'dump' text into the console, as a C++ string, and this will be fed automatically, character by character, into the console.
+Character printing speed and scroll speed can be controlled, and text can be added either in rows or columns, scrolling up or left respectively.

 The 'GameEng' layer provides a method of creating textures from raw data that is especially useful for small two-colour images, of the